lpsinger/userguide/capabilities.rst

-The gravitational-wave observing schedules is divided into Observing Runs, epochs of months to years of operation at fixed sensitivity; down time for construction and commissioning, and transitional Engineering Runs between commissioning and observing runs.
+The gravitational-wave observing schedules is divided into Observing Runs, epochs of months to years of operation at fixed sensitivity; down time for construction and commissioning; and transitional Engineering Runs between commissioning and observing runs.
 The long-term observing schedule is shown below.